mattjurenka/move_json/README.md

 #### Disclaimer:

-This code is unaudited, and we are not responsible for any loss incurred by use by any bugs.
+This code is unaudited, and we are not responsible for any loss incurred by any bugs.
 This library is in development and the interface is subject to change.